mconlon17/vivo-pump/uf_examples/person/README.md

 should be represented.
 Some rules (to be expanded)
     1. Qualifying type of person
     1. Does not have privacy flags that would prevent inclusion
+    1. Is in a protected department.
+People in these departments need to be shown in their parent departments
+    1. Is not a person protected from edit.
+Some people are protected from edit.
+They can be indicated by uid or uri.
+These people are untouched by the person ingest.
 1. The status of people -- UFCurrentEntity asserted if the person has a current relationship with VIVO.
 The assertion is removed if the person is not associated with UF.
 If the assertion is removed, contact information and preferred title is also removed.